Dr0id-Development/Ban-DDoS-IPs/README.md

 This repository contains a collection of IP addresses that were responsible for a DDoS attack on one of my personal machines.
 By blacklisting these IP addresses on your machine, we can help each other prevent further attacks.

+**Note:** In order to ensure the validity of the IP addresses being added, please provide a valid proof of the DDoS attack by emailing me at [shreshth.tiwari.24@gmail.com](mailto:shreshth.tiwari.24@gmail.com) or sending the IPs along with proof on Discord.
+My Discord ID is ShreshthTiwari.

 ## Directory Structure

 There are two types of directories available: